maiconpintoabreu/space-pixel-game/README.md

 - `src/`: Contains the source code for the game.
     - `game/`: Contains the game logic and game manager.
     - `main/`: Contains the main entry point for the game.
-- `tests/`: Contains unit tests for the game.
 - `.vscode/`: Contains Visual Studio Code settings and tasks.
 - `.github/workflows/`: Contains GitHub Actions workflows for CI/CD.